 Extra Tips for Visiting Dharamshala

-– Dharamshala stays cold throughout the year, therefore, it would be beneficial carry light and heavy woollen clothes with you.
+– Dharamshala stays cold throughout the year.
+Therefore, it would be beneficial to carry light and heavy woolen clothes with you.

-– The languages prevalent here are Hindi, English and Punjabi, hence, communication would not be an issue if you are well worse with any of these languages.
+– The languages prevalent here are Hindi, English and Punjabi, hence communication would not be an issue if you are well versed in any of these languages.

-– If you want to enjoy skiing in Dharamshala, go during winter season and make sure that you carry spiked shoes and gloves with you.
+– If you want to enjoy skiing in Dharamshala, go during the winter season and make sure that you carry spiked shoes and gloves with you.
 The gear provided by dealers might be insufficient.

 – It is recommended to eat only at hygienic eateries and drink only boiled or mineral water in order to stay safe from stomach infections.

 – Make your trip to Dharamshala even more exciting!
 Check out Tripadvisor for all the activities and organized tours in Dharamshala or around the area.
 Make sure to purchase your tickets to all the attractions right away to skip the queues.

 PIN FOR LATER!

-If you have any other prepositions for this One Day in Dharamshala Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day in Dharamshala Itinerary feel free to share it in the comments below!